Salahuddin Ahmed (Cox's Bazar politician)

-Salahuddin Ahmed (born 1960/61) is a Bangladesh Nationalist Party politician who served as the state minister of communication and a member of parliament from Cox's Bazar-1 constituency during 2001–2006.
+Salahuddin Ahmed (born 30 June 1962) is a Bangladesh Nationalist Party politician who served as the state minister of communication and a member of parliament from Cox's Bazar-1 constituency during 1996–2006.
 He was the spokesperson of the party.
-In 2015, he disappeared in Dhaka and reappeared three months later in Shillong, India under Indian police custody.
+In 2015, he allegedly enforced disappeared in Dhaka and reappeared two months later in Shillong, India under Indian police custody.
 In 2018, he was acquitted by the Indian court.
+Later on 28 February 2023, he was also acquitted by the appellate court.

 Career

-Ahmed served as the assistant personal secretary to the then Prime Minister Khaleda Zia when BNP came to power in 1991.
-He was later appointed as the state minister of communication during 2001–2006 in the Second Khaleda Cabinet.
+Ahmed served as the Assistant Private Secretary to the then Prime Minister Khaleda Zia when the Bangladesh Nationalist Party (BNP) came to power in 1991.
+He was later appointed as the State Minister for Communications during 2001–2006 in the Third Khaleda Cabinet.

-In January 2008, Ahmed was sentenced to 7 years of imprisonment for taking Tk 1 crore in bribe from Mir Zahir Hossain, owner of construction firm Mir Akter Hossain Ltd. According to the charge, the bribe was taken in February 2005.

-Ahmed served as the Joint General Secretary of Bangladesh Nationalist Party.
-In January 2015, he was appointed spokesperson of Bangladesh Nationalist Party by Khaleda Zia after Rizvi Ahmed, the previous spokesperson, was arrested by Bangladesh Police.
+Ahmed also served as the Joint General Secretary of the BNP.
+In January 2015, he was appointed as the party’s spokesperson by Khaleda Zia, following the arrest of the previous spokesperson, Rizvi Ahmed.

-Disappearance
+Imprisonment

 In March 2015, Ahmed disappeared in Uttara, Dhaka.
 The Bangladesh Nationalist Party claimed he had been arrested by law enforcement agencies in Bangladesh and according to witness by Rapid Action Battalion.
 He reappeared two months later in Shillong, Meghalaya, India.
 He was arrested by the Indian Police and charged under the Foreigners Act for entering India illegally.
 On 3 June 2015, he was charged by Shillong Police and was interned in North Eastern Indira Gandhi Regional Institute of Health and Medical Sciences where he was receiving treatment.
 More than 3 years later, in October 2018, East Khashi Hill District and Sessions Judge's Court in Meghalaya, India acquitted him over the trespassing case.
 While in the Indian jail, Bangladesh Nationalist Party appointed him as a member of its standing committee.
+Salahuddin Ahmed was acquitted and granted permission to return home by the appellate court in Shillong on 28 February 2023.

+Controversy

+On 28 August 2024, Salahuddin arrived in Cox's Bazar using a vehicle owned by the S Alam Group, a company under scrutiny for corruption.
+Videos shared on social media by BNP activists showed Salahuddin riding in a Mitsubishi station wagon registered under S Alam Power Plant, a subsidiary of the group, since 2010.
+The S Alam Group, led by Chairman Mohammad Saiful Alam, has been embroiled in controversy, with the Criminal Investigation Department (CID) was launching an investigation into allegations that Saiful Alam and his associates laundered approximately BDT 1.13 trillion abroad.